 Choose Unique Photos

-Your first and most important task is to choose a picture that gives people a reason to click, connect, and ultimately sign up for your event.
+Your first and most important task with regard to event ads design is to choose a picture that gives people a reason to click, connect, and ultimately sign up for your event.
 Your goal is a high-quality, original image that communicates what’s special about the event and your organization.

 Stay away from stock photos whenever you can.
 Stock photography doesn’t offer a genuine connection to your organization the way that an original photo can, and people want that connection if they’re going to commit to attending your event.